mahoney1/docs/commercialpaper-query-tutorial.md

 ## Pre-requisites

-You will need have completed the [Commercial Paper tutorial](url) and the transactions from that tutorial should be present, as this tutorial builds on the contract created previously
+You will need to have completed the [Commercial Paper tutorial](url) and the transactions from that tutorial should be present, as this tutorial builds on the contract created previously

 ## Estimated time